16. Debugging

 • If they do not match, investigate why they differ

-• Depending on the complexity of the problem, you may find that you need multiple prints in order to make any progress
+• Depending on the problem, you may need several prints

 16.3.2.
 Pencil & Paper

-• One of the tricks about debugging logic errors is to not make any assumptions about your code
+• One challenge with debugging logic errors is avoiding assumptions about your code

 • Do not assume a variable has a specific value